Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Is arthritis also present?

-What activities does the individual want to return to?
+What activities do you want to return to?

 This clinical reasoning helps explain why different brace categories exist.